quasarframework/quasar/docs/src/pages/quasar-cli/testing-and-auditing.md

 title: Testing & Auditing
 ---

-Your Quasar projects have the ability to add unit and integration (aka e2e) testing harnesses, as well as an ever-growing suite of product quality auditing tools.
+Your Quasar projects have the ability to add unit and e2e testing harnesses, as well as an ever-growing suite of product quality auditing tools.
 This introduction will not go into details about how to write and use tests, for that please consult the specially prepared and maintained documentation at the dedicated [Quasar Testing](https://testing.quasar-framework.org) docs site.
 For issues, please report to the [Testing repo at GitHub](https://github.com/quasarframework/quasar-testing).
 If you are a beginner, consider reading one of the books in the "Further Reading" section.

 ## High level overview